 - Muscle Pain

 Worried about your dog but can't bring your furry friend to the vet?
-BetterVet offers mobile vet care, bringing exceptional veterinarians to your doorstep.
+BetterVet offers veterinary check-ups, bringing exceptional veterinarians to your doorstep.
 Your pet can even receive their vaccinations in the comfort of your home, including those to help prevent the most common tickborne diseases, such as Lyme disease.

 Preventing Tickborne Diseases